 - a minimal length of a password.
-Default is 10 characters.

-- to forbid common passwords like 'california' or 'enterprise'.

-- enforce upper and lower case characters

-- Enforce numeric characters

-- Enforce special characters like! or:
+Default is 10 characters. - to forbid common passwords like 'password' or 'login'. - to enforce upper and lower case characters - to enforce numeric characters - to enforce special characters like ! or : - to check the password against the list of breached passwords from haveibeenpwnd.com (hashed check via haveibeenpwnd.com-API)